(A collection of short stories from my writings)

 After finishing this task he got me to clean out an old barn that was crammed full of junk that seemed to have been gathering there for at least a few decades.
 Giving me just fifteen minutes to complete the task, I ran around like a madman clearing everything out as fast as I could.
 While I whizzed around, he would repeatedly come and look shocked that I hadn’t finished the job yet.
 He’d stop in the doorway of the barn and scowl at me with a look of disgust.
 “What’s going on boy?
 You should have finished this by now.
 This isn’t good enough.
 You’ve gotta be quicker than this.
 Hurry up boy, hurry up”.

-Already I began to see that the bald behemoth hated my very blood and guts.
+Already I began to see that the bald behemoth hated my blood and guts.
 This feeling only intensified when, after clearing out the barn, he threw a shovel at my feet and asked me to clear all the horse manure off an entire field.
-This job was to be followed by clearing out a hen paddock which had a stench bad enough to make the devil weep – that’s not to mention a little interruption where I had to try and herd some sheep onto another field as he stood by the fence watching me with what I sensed was a feeling of jovial delight.
+This job was to be followed by clearing out a hen paddock which had a stench bad enough to make the devil weep – that’s not to mention a little interruption where I had to try and herd some sheep into another field as he stood by the fence watching me with what I sensed was a feeling of jovial delight.

-This sort of degrading, back-breaking work went on for a few days.
-And not just for me.
+This sort of degrading, back-breaking work went on for a few days – and not just for me.
 Me and my friend would look at each other with exhausted eyes as he rampaged around the farm like a madman getting us to grind out our sweat and blood for what was essentially the minimum wage.
 At lunch he would invite both of us into the farm kitchen where we would eat lunch and drink a beer in a strange and uneasy atmosphere.
 It was a time to rest, but I never really felt totally comfortable to sit back and relax.
 There was an aura of contempt in the air and I felt a sort of bitter resentment or animosity towards us.
 Any attempts at small-talk or humour to creep under his tough exterior only resulted in that piercing stare he used so well and frequently to make you feel small and intimidated.

 It was after a week of this exhausting existence that my friend decided to quit.
 It was a Sunday evening and I was speaking to him over the phone.
 “Yeah screw working for that bastard.
 I’m not killing myself for minimum wage.
 I spoke to a guy in the hostel who once worked for him too; it turns out he just likes to screw backpackers around for fun.
 He’s a psycho mate, he doesn’t even need the help, the farm is just a hobby of his.
 Just do yourself a favour and quit now.
 I’ll help you sort something else out.”